 Diwali is the Hindu New Year and the end of the harvest season.
 Often called the "festival of lights" because people line their homes with twinkling clay lamps, Diwali is celebrated over five days with firecrackers and gift-giving.
 On the third day people invite Lakshmi, the goddess of wealth, into their homes.
 The date varies each year, but is usually between September and November.

 Also called "Bakr-Id," Eid-ul-Adha marks the end of the Hajj (the Muslim pilgrimage to Mecca).
 It's celebrated by sacrificing a goat, echoing Abraham's willingness to sacrifice his son, and by distributing food to the poor.
 The date, based on the Islamic calendar, changes every year.

 Guru Nanak Jayanti

 The most important Sikh holiday, also known as Gurpurab, marks the birth of Guru Nanak, the founder of the Sikh religion.
 It's celebrated with all-night chanting, singing hymns, and cooking meals for the poor.
 Based on the lunar calendar, it falls either in October or November.

-Christmas is celebrated across India with lights, tinsel, and midnight mass.
+Christians celebrate across India with lights, tinsel, and Santa hats, as well as midnight mass.